• Skip to primary navigation

 Start saving your toilet paper rolls to make this amazing paper rocket ship craft!

-Prep Time5 mins
+Prep 5 minutes mins

-Glue Dry Time20 mins
+Glue Dry Time 20 minutes mins

-Total Time45 mins
+Total 45 minutes mins

 • 1 toilet paper tube